mattdavis0351/mongodb-labs/exercises/02_intermediate-mongo-queries.md

 **Exercise 3** :computer:

-List the movies which had a runtime longer than 3 hours and had a rating higher than 8
+List the movies which had a runtime longer than 3 hours and had a `imdb.rating` higher than 8.

 **query:**
 ```javascript